 You’ll need to sign up for a domain name and web hosting if you don’t already have it.
 We’ll provide you with a few referrals, only with a little bit about why we like those services.
-If you already have web hosting, we’ll need to double-check that it supports PHP and MySQL databases (most do but it’s good to sanity check).
+If you already have web hosting, we’ll need to double-check that it supports PHP and MySQL databases (most do).

 -What’s so great about WordPress anyway?
 Isn’t it for blogs?

 WordPress was originally conceived as a blogging engine but it grew quite rapidly into something much more powerful.
 Now, you can call it a Content Management System.
 There are some limitations to its capabilities but for the purposes of our customers, it can pretty much do anything and everything.